Siminalayi Fubara: Tenure and suspension

 The political crisis in Rivers State increased during a reported feud rooted in power struggles between Siminalayi Fubara and his predecessor Nyesom Wike, who serves as the Minister of the Federal Capital Territory as well as a godfather.
 When he became the governor in May 2023, many reporters says he was Wike's protégé.
 According to The Nigerian Observer, supporters of Fubara accused Wike calling him a "meddlesome interloper who, rather than concentrate on his hectic ministerial duties, chose to be overbearing in the affairs of Rivers State".
 They argued that during the tenure of Wike, his predecessor Rotimi Amaechi didn't meddle with his administration.

 Series of power struggle eloped ahead of the 2027 governorship election.
 There were also series of moves to impeach the governor.
-Meanwhile impeachment always spark street protests, legal issues, and state violence.
+Meanwhile, impeachment always spark street protests, legal issues, and state violence.
 Towards the end of 2023, the Rivers State House of Assembly split thereby creating Martins Amaewhule led assembly and Victor Oko-Jumbo led assembly.
 Fubara validated the Oko-Jumbo led assembly.
 The House of Assembly's building was also burnt.
 Following these moves, President Bola Tinubu had a meeting with Fubara in December 2023 at Abuja, where he asked him to recognise Martins Amaewhule as the Speaker of the House of Assembly along other members who defected to APC.

 A ruling by the Supreme Court on 28 February 2025 gave validity to the Amaewhule led assembly.
 The court also ruled for the end of funding from the federal government to the state.
 The ruling declared the local government election conducted by Fubara on 5 October 2024 as invalid as well as fired the various elected chairmen of the areas.
 Natives threatens to tamper with oil installations if Fubara gets impeached.
 There was an explosion which targeted a section of the Trans-Niger Pipeline in Gonna, and another explosion of a pipeline manifold at Ogba-Egbema-Ndoni.

 On 18 March 2025, Fubara along all his cabinet and members of the Assembly was suspended by Bola Tinubu, who declared a state of emergency in Rivers State.
 According to the president, there's an "intense political instability and crisis which has paralysed governance and threatened national stability".
 He made the statement in a broadcast.

 By this declaration, the Governor of Rivers State, Mr Siminalayi Fubara, his deputy, Mrs Ngozi Odu, and all elected members of the House of Assembly of Rivers State are hereby suspended for an initial period of six months.

 Former Chief of the Nigerian Navy, Ibok Ekwe Ibas became the sole administrator of the state until the suspension was lifted on 18 September 2025.

+On 9 December 2025, Fubara defected from PDP to APC.
+Following his move, 17 members of the state's House of Assembly led by Speaker Martin Amaewhule also defected to APC.